tecpay555/tecpay/Status_Polling/readme.md

 ```
 - step 4: send a Post request with given url

-send a post request which contain
-pid,order_id,post_hash ( as normal key value post form request)
-you will get response after validating data
+Send a post request which contain  pid,order_id,post_hash ( as normal key value post form request) to url_of_polling_api and you will get a response after validating data

 ```sh

 ```